Road-hog123/British-Road-Detailing-Pack-2/README.md

 # British Road Detailing Pack for OMSI 2
-British roads, markings, signs and clutter
+British Road Markings, Road Signs, Roads and Roadside Clutter.

 All signs and road markings contained within this pack are made to conform as closely as possible to the DfT standards.

 All road marking splines include usage guidelines at the top of the file to advise on how to use them.

 ## Notes: